yzyhk904/hifi-maximizer-mod/README.md

 * Moved scattered functions into "functions.sh" together, and treated IO Schedulers more rigorously
 # v2.0
 * Supported audio policy configuration XML files for "disable a2dp offload", "force-disable a2dp offload", and so on
+# v2.1
+* The GPU frequency became to be fixed really at the max frequency for Qualcomm Soc and MediaTek SoC
 ##